-The Board of Jamf is soliciting your proxy to vote at our 2023 Annual Meeting of Shareholders (the "Annual Meeting") (or at any postponement or adjournment of the meeting).
-Shareholders who own shares of our common stock as of the record date, March 30, 2023 (the "Record Date"), are entitled to vote at the Annual Meeting.
+The Board of Directors (the "Board") of Jamf Holding Corp. ("Jamf") is soliciting your proxy to vote at our 2024 Annual Meeting of Shareholders (the "Annual Meeting") (or at any postponement or adjournment of the meeting).
+Shareholders who own shares of our common stock as of the record date, April 1, 2024 (the "Record Date"), are entitled to vote at the Annual Meeting.
 You should review these proxy materials carefully as they give important information about the proposals that will be voted on at the Annual Meeting, as well as other important information about Jamf.